mauriciolima1988/th1_android_code_assignment/README.md

 #### Network requests & Caching
 - Following [Swagger requests](https://8kq890lk50.execute-api.us-east-1.amazonaws.com/prd/api) provided, we added data class models and updated the ApiService interface to add two more methods: `getTransactions` and `getAdvice`.
 - For caching responses we choosed to save the json response file in the app cache directory, and later loading that same response if network fails.
-- Only if the network fails for the first the app is open, the it will load the pre-compiled .json files as responses.
+- Only if the network fails for the first the app is open, then it will load the pre-compiled .json files as responses.
 If it fails after the first response successfull, then it loads the cached response.
 - We are registering a broadcast listener to listen when the connection is back again, and if any request has failed, it will then request again.
 - In order to make the API request to work, we needed to add a `ModifiedOkHttpClient` to accept non trusted certificates.